Double Happiness (film): Plot

 The next day she meets with Mark for a date.
 As he’s dropping Jade off they are caught kissing on the porch in front of her family and Ah Hong.
 Her dad is horrified that she is secretly dating a caucasian man and orders the family to move wordlessly inside the house abandoning the groceries.
 Mark peels away after witnessing the scene.
-Jade meets with Mark shortly after to tell him she can longer see him.
+Jade meets with Mark shortly after to tell him she can no longer see him.
 Mark is devastated but Jade maintains her commitment is to her family.

 Jade auditions for a newscaster role but is turned down for not being Filipino.
 However, the casting director is impressed with her acting abilities and recommends her for a role by a Hong Kong film company.
 They are disappointed in Jade with the audition as she is unable to read the scripts which are only in Cantonese.
 The casting director berates her leaving her speechless.

 Some time after, Jade catches Ah Hong on the phone with his secret family.
 He confides in Jade of an affair he had with a much younger maid resulting in a child.
 He confesses he is exhausted having to live this way.
 He laments on about the burden of living a double life and advises Jade that she would have to choose a path soon.
 The pressure soon comes to a head for Jade at a family dinner.
 As everyone is going around reflecting on memories, Jade tells the story of the time she was meeting her father again upon his return to America.
 She reflects stating “Do you need me dad?”
 He ignores her as Ah Hong chastises her father telling him “You’re supposed to tell her you need her.”
-Jade states she is moving out after this scene, as her father disapprovingly tell her to go.
-Jade moves out shortly after, as her father tells her to leave the house key stating she wouldn’t need it anymore.
+After this scene, Jade states she is moving out as her father disapprovingly tells her to go.
+Jade moves out shortly after, with her father telling her to leave the house key, stating she wouldn’t need it anymore.

 Jade sits in her new apartment, making a phone call to Mark confirming their hang out.
-She begins unpacking and hanging the curtains seeming hopeful.
+She begins unpacking, hanging her makeshift curtains, hopeful for her future.